 You can read Uncle Remus and Brer Rabbit online at Project Gutenberg.
 Before reading, head on over to Librivox to listen to recordings of the Brer Rabbit stories.
 Phil Chenevert did a great job reading them!

 I like to open two tabs (or windows) on my computer and listen to the stories in one, while reading along in the other.
 It’s a great way to enjoy these tales!

-This article was posted on Friday, July 22nd, 2011 at 4:27 pm and is filed under Uncategorized.
+This article was posted on Friday, July 22nd, 2011 at 4:27 pm and is filed under African Customs, book, Books & Stories, Countries & Cultures, Customs and Traditions, Folk Tales, Historical African American, Online Books, Uncle Remus and Brer Rabbit, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Brer Rabbit and Uncle Remus – Online Stories and Recordings”

 Leave a Reply